Wordius/zola-mdhb/content/getting-started/flavours.md

 Markdown became a thing back in 2004, when John Gruber and Aaron Schwartz wrote the first specification.

 Put simply, markdown is a text-to-HTML conversion tool originally designed for web writers.
-It allows you to write in an easy-to-read, easy-to-write plain text format, then convert it to structurally valid HTML.
+It allows you to write in an easy-to-read, easy-to-write plain text format, then convert it to structurally valid HTML if that is your intention.

 So, with that said, markdown is two things: